-Bob Hope School closes all campuses Monday due to weather concerns - Port Arthur News
+Weather closes Lamar State, Bob Hope School campuses - Port Arthur News

-Bob Hope School closes all campuses Monday due to weather concerns
+Weather closes Lamar State, Bob Hope School campuses

+Due to localized flooding, Lamar State College Port Arthur closed its campus at 1 p.m.
+Monday.

+Many of the roads surrounding the campus are flooded.
+Those who are currently on campus should follow the directions below to safely make it to U.S. 69 and the Mid County area:

 Due to bad weather in Port Arthur and beyond, Bob Hope High School began dismissing at noon Monday.